Free Consultation

-Need to change your child custody, support, or spousal maintenance order in Austin?
+Need to change a child custody, support, or spousal maintenance order in Austin?
 An Austin modification lawyer can help.
-This article explains how to adjust these orders due to significant life changes and how a lawyer can guide you through the legal process.
-They can also assist with divorce modifications to ensure court orders reflect evolving circumstances.
+At SMB Law, PC, attorney Shane M. Boasberg brings more than 20 years of Texas family law experience and recognition as a Texas Monthly Rising Star to modification cases across Travis, Williamson, and Hays Counties.
+This page explains how to update these orders after a big life change and how a lawyer guides you through it.
+We can also handle divorce-related modifications so your court orders keep up with your circumstances.

 Table of Contents